KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts.md

+## Callout action providers

+KeyboardKit will by default create a ``StandardCalloutActionProvider`` and apply it to the input controller's ``KeyboardInputViewController/calloutActionProvider``.
+You can replace this provider with a custom one, or inject locale-specific providers to customize the layout for a certain locale.

+KeyboardKit will by default inject an ``EnglishCalloutActionProvider`` into the standard provider.
+This provider defines the standard callout actions of a U.S. English keyboard.

-## How to customize the standard callout action provider
+### How to customize the standard action provider

 If you want to make minor customizations to the ``StandardCalloutActionProvider``, there are a couple of options: